 Start by wrapping the small end of the copper coupling with teflon plumbers tape.
 No scissors necessary — this tape tears easily.
 Keep wrapping until the wrapped end of the coupling fits securely in the top of your bottle, but not so tight that you won’t be able to remove it again later to refill the fuel.

-Next, slide a replacement wick into each coupling so that the wider end is at the top.
+Next, slide a tiki replacement wick into each coupling so that the wider end of the coupling is at the top.

 BTW, I found long lengths of coiled wick on Amazon, so that’s what I used at first.
 Take my advice — don’t waste your money.
-They don’t pull up the tiki fuel, therefore they don’t stay lit.
-Spend a little more to get the actual tiki replacement wicks.
+They don’t pull up the tiki fuel; therefore they don’t stay lit.
+Spend a little more to get the actual TIKI brand replacement wicks.

-As if I need an excuse to drink more wine… Want to join me?
+As if I need an excuse to drink more wine… Who wants to join me?